 Duke University School of Medicine announces the opening of a faculty position in Research Ethics.
 The position will be situated in the Trent Center for Bioethics, Humanities, & History of Medicine with the primary academic appointment negotiated with an appropriate academic department.

 Margaret Humphreys, MD, PhD of Duke University and John McNeill, PhD of Georgetown University, two leading historical experts on mosquito-borne epidemics in the Americas, recently presented congressional briefings on Zika: Historical Parallels and Policy Responses .

-Over a quarter of Duke’s first-year medical class participates regularly in our three medical student interest groups: Bioethics, History of Medicine, and Narrative Medicine.
+Over a third of Duke’s first-year medical class participates regularly in our three medical student interest groups: Bioethics, History of Medicine, and Narrative Medicine.
 Students meet monthly with faculty facilitators to discuss ethical, historical and narrative topics that bear on medicine today.
 More information: email@example.com .

 The goal of the Theology, Medicine and Culture (TMC) initiative is to promote conversation and collaboration across disciplines exploring the intersections of Theology, Medicine, and Culture.
 More information...